Quasinormal modes of scalar field coupled to Einstein's tensor in the non-commutative geometry inspired black hole: non-commutative geometry inspired black hole

 where $\mathscr{P}(r)$, $\mathscr{N}(r)$ is a function of parameters $\{M,\theta,\eta,m,l\}$, respectively.
 It can be seen that the equation $\sqrt{\pi} \theta \mathrm{e}^{\frac{r^2}{4 \theta}}-{\eta M}/{\sqrt{\theta}}=0$ must have a real root at $r>0$, which means the potential $V(r)_{+}$ has singularity.
 However, the potential $V(r)_{-}$ does not behave singularity at $r>0$.
 Therefore, this paper only discusses the negative coupling potential $V(r)_{-}$.

-We show the effective potential $V(r)_{-}$ as a function of r for different values of $\theta$ and $\eta$ in Fig. 1.
-In the left panel, $\eta$ is set as 10. $\theta=0.06$ is selected in the middle panel and $\theta=0.25$ in the right panel.
-It can be seen that for a fixed $\eta$, the peak value of $V(r)_{-}$ decreases with the increase of $\theta$. when the $\theta$ value is very small, the peak value of $V(r)_{-}$ hardly changes with the increase of $\eta$.
-When the value of $\theta$ becomes larger, the peak value of $V(r)_{-}$ decreases significantly with the increase of $\eta$.
+We show the effective potential $V(r)_{-}$ as a function of $r$ for different values of $\theta$ and $\eta$ in Fig. 1.
+The following information can be seen in the figure: 1) When $l=0$, the peak value of effective potential $V(r)_{-}$ increases with the increase of $\eta$, which is contrary to other values of $l$.
+2) When the $\theta$ value is small, the peak value of $V(r)_{-}$ hardly changes with the increase of $\eta$.
+3) When the values $l$ and $\theta$ increase, the negative region of V increases.